scoconno/scoconno.github.io/mind/personal/notes.md

 It is also important for answering questions of survival after death.
 In the dialog assigned for this week, there are three participants, Gretchen Weirob, a philosophy professor,  Sam Miller, a chaplain and longtime friend of Gretchen’s, and Dave Cohen, a former student of Gretchen’s.
 Gretchen, who is dying in the hospital, challenges Sam, a chaplain and religious believer, to prove to her that survival after the death of the body is possible.
 If Sam can do that, Gretchen says that she will be comforted.
 Sam and Dave consider various arguments for thinking that persons can survive the death of the body, but Gretchen remains unconvinced.

 Don't get distracted by the word 'possible' in our question, is survival possible?
 We are not asking whether such survival is likely.
 We are not even asking whether such survival is compatible with the laws of physics.
 We are asking whether surviving without a body is compatible with the nature of personhood.
-For instance, if we are essentially enmattered creatures, then we obviously could never survive without our bodies; the reason we cannot lies then in what it is to be a person.
+For instance, if we are essentially enmattered creatures, then we obviously could never survive without our bodies; the reason we cannot liess in what it is to be a person.

 ## What is Numerical Identity?